 Have you ever wanted to do maypole dancing with your class?
 Wondered why people even do maypole dancing in the first place?
 Look no further!
-Maypole Mania is for you!
+This activity is for you!
 This is a great way to get kids doing choreography around May Day.
 The kids also love doing things like this on field day!

 In this resource you will receive:

-• Detailed lesson plans for maypole dancing outlining the history of maypole dancing, the history of May Day, dance steps, and tips to teach the dances.
-(Basic Circle, Concentric Circle, Basic Weave, Gypsy’s Tent, Barber’s Pole, Spider Web, and Jacob’s Ladder).
+- Detailed lesson plans which outline the history of maypole dancing, the history of May Day, dance steps, and tips to teach the dances (Basic Circle, Concentric Circle, Basic Weave, Gypsy’s Tent, Barber’s Pole, Spider Web, and Jacob’s Ladder).

 Download the Preview file for a closer look!!